Infosys has many long-standing client relationships, a well-managed global delivery model, and a comprehensive services portfolio.

 Top-line growth and attrition are concerns the company needs to address.
 While measures have been taken to improve these metrics, more improvement is needed in order to enthuse the investment community.

 A number of high-profile client-facing executive departures could negatively affect the firm’s standing with legacy clients.

-Commoditization of outsourcing services could significantly pressure revenue and margins (roughly 25% of the firm’s revenue is exposed to a high degree of commoditization).
+Commodification of outsourcing services could significantly pressure revenue and margins (roughly 25% of the firm’s revenue is exposed to a high degree of commodification).
 Read more

 We think Infosys’ equity stewardship is standard.
 Cofounder and executive chairman N.R.
 Narayana Murthy came out of retirement in 2013 to help right the Infosys ship.
 His return resulted in improved financial performance, although it has been marked Read more